minego/phnx/README_DC.txt

 Modified tweet.js so the OfflineBrowser doesn't check Mobilize option - always uses full web page link Modified tweet.js, twitter.js, mutedusers.js, profile-assistant.js and main-assistant.js to allow friends, followers and mutedusers to work properly with id's larger than 53 bits (javascript limitation)
 Modified main-assistant.js to update id's found in mutedUsers db to id_str on launch.
+Modified main-assistant.js to allow for account loading by tap-holding header bar.